 BSA program is open to all students regardless of their level of Spanish proficiency.
 Through the University of Granada’s CLM we offer courses for students from beginner to advanced levels.

 Students are required to take a placement test to determine the program of study for the rest of the term.
-During the first few weeks of Orientation, BSA semester program participants will take an intensive Spanish course in preparation for that exam.
+The test is online and a prior to the students arrival to the program.
+During the first few weeks of Orientation, BSA semester program participants will take an intensive Spanish course in preparation for the semester classes.
 For the remainder of the semester, the program offers students language labs for extra support in grammar and conversation skills.

 - CLM-UGR Courses